junalmeida/docker-mono-web/README.md

+> [!IMPORTANT]
+> This project is archived given the progress of the multi platform .NET, that already provides official docker images with web support.
+> Take a look at official .NET docker offerings.

 # Mono Web Docker image

 This image provides the latest Docker release of the [Mono Project](http://www.mono-project.com/) to host ASP.NET Full Framework application under nginx or another server under proxy.